alexhokl/notes/software_engineering.md

   - freeze the code changes
   - ask other developers to test the UI and find stupid bugs
   - once it is stable, code selenium tests (e2e tests)

+### Others

+- Keep variables immutable especially those in a loop